howsoai/platform-installation-examples/oidc/troubleshooting.md

 Scopes are the permissions that the Howso Platform is requesting from the IdP.
 Typically the default scopes should not need to be altered.

-Empty or incorrect scopes will likely show up during the IDP authorization, and appear as [Authentication Errors](#authentication-errors).
+Empty or incorrect scopes will likely show up during the IdP authorization, and appear as [Authentication Errors](#authentication-errors).
 However, if your IdP requires extra scopes from the default `openid profile email`, those may appear as server errors, as they result in issues when calling the `userinfoEndpoint` or the `tokenEndpoint`.

 These issues may not be in the actual call to the endpoint, but in the processing of the response.
 So look for errors in the [User Management Service Logs](#check-the-user-management-service-logs) that might help indicate what is wrong.
 ```sh